 News flash: you can’t stop yelling at your kids.
 Parents who tell you they don’t yell at their kids are lying to you.
 Articles that suggest 10 proven ways to stop yelling at your kids are click-baits.
 However, there is a peaceful, guilt free way of yelling at your kids, and here it is.

-You might find the title and subtitles to this article somewhat weird, coming from an avid Peaceful/Attachment Parenting coach, but the truth is that not yelling at our kids is impossible; with all the love in our hearts, sometimes we’re triggered, and then we burst.
+You might find the title and subtitles to this article somewhat weird, coming from a positive parenting coach, but the truth is that not yelling at our kids is impossible; with all the love in our hearts, sometimes we’re triggered, and then we burst.
 There’s nothing we can really do to stop yelling at our kids.